mautic/mautic-documentation/pages/03.Setup/01.how-to-install-mautic/03.Installing with Composer/docs.en.md

 ### Composer FAQs

-#### Should the contributed plugins I download be committed?
+#### Should you commit downloaded third party plugins?
 Composer recommends no. They provide [arguments against but also workarounds if a project decides to do it anyway][composer-workarounds].

 #### Should the scaffolding files be committed?
 The [Mautic Composer Scaffold][scaffold-plugin] plugin can download the scaffold files - for example index.php, .htaccess - to the public/ directory of your project.

-If you have not customized those files you could choose to not commit them in your version control system - for example, git.
+If you haven't customized those files you could choose to not commit them in your version control system - for example, git.
 If that's the case for your project it might be convenient to automatically run the Mautic Scaffold plugin after every install or update of your project.

 You can achieve that by registering `@composer mautic:scaffold` as post-install and post-update command in your composer.json: